 Niman Ranch (no store locator; find their products at Whole Foods and small grocery stores) was a pioneer in sustainable and humane animal farming.
 Niman’s lambs are raised on pasture in California, Idaho and Utah.
 They’re finished on grain and dried grasses during the last [checking on number] months of their lives (so they’re not 100% grass-fed).
 The handful of sheep ranchers that Niman works with practice rotational grazing.
 Niman lamb is not available in stores but can be found in some restaurants.
 Online ordering is available.

 Strauss (no store locator but you can email the company to find its products) raises some of its veal calves on pasture and allows them to nurse on their mother and live with a herd.
 This is very different from the approach used by factory farms, in which young calves are put in crates in which they can never turn around.
 Veal raised on pasture is sometimes called “rose veal” or “pink veal” — the opposite of white-colored factory veal.
 In addition to using pasture-based methods, Strauss raises its calves in group situations, allowing for the animals to engage in natural behaviors.
 The company uses the term “Free Raised” and apparently has trademarked it, so you won’t see this label elsewhere.
 You can find their veal at some Whole Foods.
 Strauss also sells lamb but keep in mind that it is grain-finished, not fully pastured.

 A note about grocery stores…

 Supermarkets often sell their own brand of meat, labeled with the store’s name and logo.
 This is called “private label” meat; supermarkets buy it from other companies and usually charge less for it than meat from independent, branded companies.
-As with any meat you buy, a private-label product should feature one of the 5 labels that indicate how the animal was raised.
+As with any meat you buy, a private-label product should feature one of the 5 major labels that indicate how the animal was raised.
 Here are supermarket chains that deserve a bit more explanation: